Islandora/documentation/docs/user-documentation/placing-blocks.md

 ![Content above tabs](../assets/content_above_tabs.png)

-If you want to add a new block to a region, hit the "Add block" button for that region and you'll be brought to a modal that will let you select which block to place.
+If you want to add a new block to a region, hit the "Place block" button for that region and you'll be brought to a modal that will let you select which block to place.

 ![Block selection UI](../assets/block_selection_ui.png)